TarekMsolli/Spirits-alike/README.md

 # Characters
 [Hero]: is the main character - has the ability to borrow a spirit's power to help [Hero] reach [Hero]'s goal.<br />

+[Enemy-one]: moves right to left on a platform and applies a knockback to [Hero] on contact.

 [Fire-spirit]: grants [Hero] a fire spell that kills enemies using [Action], [Hero] can only posess [Fire-charges] fire charges at a time with each one recharging every [Fire-charge-recharge] seconds.<br />